melianiwahyuli/Warehouse-Admin-Dashboard/README.md

 Microsoft Excel — Main analytics & visualization tool

-Canva / Snipping Tool — For dashboard and report previews
+Snipping Tool — For dashboard and report previews

 Mockaroo and ChatGPT — For generating dummy items and transaction data